25+ Air Travel Questions Answered

 Can I get food on my flight?

-It used to be that on any flight over a couple of hours a meal was served.
-On domestic U.S. flights in coach that is largely a thing of the past.
-There will be snack boxes served on many longer flights in the U.S., but at an additional cost.
-The good news is that as the food has grown more and rarer, the quality has gotten better in my opinion.
+It used to be that on any flight over a couple of hours, a meal was served.
+On domestic U.S. flights in coach, that is essentially a thing of the past.
+Snack boxes will be served on many longer flights in the U.S., but at an additional cost.
+The good news is that as the food has grown rarer, its quality has improved, in my opinion.

-Your ticket should indicate whether a meal is served on your flight so always check that before you go to the airport so you can know if you should purchase something to take on the plane with you.
+Your ticket should indicate whether a meal is served on your flight, so always check that before you go to the airport to know if you should purchase something to take on the plane.

 In my experience, airport food has gotten better over the last couple of decades.
-There is a greater variety of food and more healthy food available at many airports.
+A greater variety of food, including healthier options, is available at many airports.
 There are familiar restaurants (chain restaurants) and sometimes good local options.
-You can try a bread bowl clam chowder in San Francisco’s airport or the barbecue in Dallas / Fort Worth and not regret the decision.
+You can try a bread bowl clam chowder at San Francisco International Airport or barbecue in Dallas/Fort Worth and not regret the decision.

 Most long-haul flights, flights over an ocean, usually still serve food.
-For example, the flight from the west coast of the U.S. to Europe or Asia will usually offer a meal service at the beginning of the flight and then another one at the end.
-The quality of the food depends upon the carrier and obviously whether you are in coach or business class or first class.
+For example, the flight from the West Coast of the U.S. to Europe or Asia will usually offer a meal service at the beginning of the flight, followed by another at the end.
+The quality of the food depends upon the carrier and obviously, whether you are in coach, business class, or first class.

 Can I get a drink on my flight?

-Most airlines are still providing a free soft drink, coffee, tea, water or juice on a flight.
+Most airlines are still providing a free soft drink, coffee, tea, water, or juice on a flight.
 Beer or wine can often be purchased for an additional charge.
-You should expect most airline purchases these days will need to be done with a credit card when you were purchasing them on the airplane.
+You should expect most airline purchases these days to be made with a credit card when you purchase them on the airplane.
 Most international flights will include free beer and wine, although that is not as universal as it once was.
 I have flown on an international United flight within the last couple of years that charged for a glass of wine.

 If you were flying a budget carrier like Ryan Air in Europe or Spirit Air in the United States, you should pretty much assume that anything other than the actual seat and seatbelt will cost extra.